(

 • Typically ends up in a long-term working relationship

-Business services, consultancies, and marketing agencies are all offers where LinkedIn is the best fit.
+Energy service firms, business services, consultancies, and marketing agencies are all examples where LinkedIn is the best fit.

-Before I niched down into specialist consultancies and business services in renewables, engineering, manufacturing, and related niches, I’d generated leads through LinkedIn for some of the weirdest industries you can think of.
+Before I niched down into specialist energy service firms, I’d generated customers through LinkedIn for some of the weirdest industries you can think of.

 High voltage, aerospace, coaching, cold email, marketing agencies, and even matchmaking services.